 C) I didn’t want to modify it with the radiused fingerboard and heavier fret wire I’d seen on newer mandolins … and really liked.

 To me, a vintage Gibson in near original condition should remain as such.
-It made more sense to replace it with an instrument that could be replaced.
+It made more sense to replace it with an instrument that could be replaced if necessary.
 I gave Jack a call and the go-ahead to proceed.
-To view pictures taken during the final stages of completion and my first “test drive”, go to my Photo Gallery.
+To view pictures taken during the final stages of completion and my first “test drive”, go to the gallery page.

 NOTE: With Ron Siff’s blessing, I was able to place the Gibson in the hands of a close friend and player who shares my appreciation for the magnificent instrument that it is.
 Amen.